benjGam/Response-Normalizer/docs/gestion-rules.md

 - MUST be auto-builded based on the `Module` invoked by the API call.
 - MUST be present in minimal response.
+- MUST be overridable by a local rule.

 ### `data` field